mcorinne/stat386-projects/_posts/2022-09-22-python-dictionary.md

 This can be done in seveal different ways.
 The standard way to access items is by using brackets [], but Python also provides many differrent built-in methods for accessing items as well.
 We'll explore them all below!

 ### Bracket Notation

+This notation allows you to access a single item in the dictionary.
+For example if you have a dictionary that looks like:

+`best_song = {'red': 'all too well', '1989': 'wildest dreams', 'reputation': 'delicate', 'lover': 'afterglow', 'folklore': 'cardigan', 'evermore': 'no body no crime'}`

+You can now use the bracket notation to access a single item.
+For example,

+`print(best_song['reputation']`

+will return

+`delicate`